-There are lots of levels to this I think, Oprah has obviously made an incredible business and brand which is really inspiring.
+There are lots of levels to this I think, Oprah has made an incredible business and brand which is really inspiring.
 Gwyneth Paltrow and Jessica Alba have done unbelievably well as female founders in the wellness industry.
 I also love connecting with more local female founders and Rimi who owns Love Raw has been such a wonderful advisor for me, your very own Inge is such a driving force and inspiration for me.
-I also listen to Holly Tuckers podcast, Conversations of Inspiration who has some great advise for business owners and always leaves me motivated.
-Also the women I get to work with every day as I briefly mentioned, those who started their own distribution companies, health food stores, Naturopaths and Nutritionists, Sarah Emblow who runs Barrecore and Louisa Drake has her own studio in London.
+I also listen to Holly Tucker's podcast, Conversations of Inspiration which has some great advice for business owners and always leaves me motivated.
+Also, the women I get to work with every day as I briefly mentioned, are those who started their own distribution companies, health food stores, Naturopaths and Nutritionists, Sarah Emblow who runs Barrecore and Louisa Drake has her own studio in London.
 I’m just inspired by all the women I surround myself with.

 Who do you draw inspiration from in how you handle your business day-to-day?

-I get inspired from the simplest of things.
-My mum is a huge inspiration for me, her tenacity, drive and determination is insane.
+I get inspired by the simplest of things.
+My mum is a huge inspiration for me, her tenacity, drive and determination are insane.
 I see her still persevere doing sit ups at 73 so I can’t help but be motivated.